Who are my clients?

 "Evgeny truly is one of a kind - an attentive listener, a thoughtful person and a trusting, well-considered leader.
 Evgeny taught me a lot about building a scalable business with a heart, which prioritised a trust-based, innovative culture."

-Elspeth Coates-Gibson, Head of Client Services at Appointedd
+Elspeth Coates-Gibson, Chief Commercial Officer at Appointedd

 Can I do a complimentary session first?

 The first step of the coaching engagement is a free 90-minute discovery call that will give us an opportunity to meet each other and talk about your expectations and experience as well as my background and coaching philosophy.